zenje/cities/README.md

 # earth-cities

-React app that displays cities of Earth on a map!
+React app that displays most populated cities of Earth on a map!
+City markers are proportional to their relative populations.
 Click on cities to learn more.

 View live on heroku: https://earth-cities.herokuapp.com/